|

 RECENT SIGHTINGS BLOG

-We walk from there to the slough trail, which runs south along the slough to Lake Sammamish, then curves back to the northeast to the Interpretive Lot (Lot G).
-We then cut back to the cars.
+We walk west from there to the slough trail, which runs south along the river to Lake Sammamish, then curves back to the northeast to the Interpretive Lot (Lot G).
+We then walk west back to the cars with a detour through the Community Gardens.
 Total distance is about 3 miles, but we often spend 4+ hours on the walk.
-We then walk around Clise Mansion, and then head over to the Rowing Club at Marymoor West.
-You can join us for an hour or two or for the whole morning.
+Some of us then walk around Clise Mansion, and then head over to the Rowing Club at Marymoor West.

 Be prepared with good shoes or boots (as appropriate), proper clothing, snack, etc. In winter, tall rubber boots are sometimes necessary.